Academic Programs

 Students are guided in selecting appropriately-leveled books for independent reading.
 After completing a book, students take a short comprehension quiz on the computer and earn points based on the number of correct answers.

 Writer’s Workshop - The writing program is paired with the Into Reading curriculum.
 Students write from assigned and self-selected topics.
 They engage in the writing process, including a rough draft, revising and editing, and publishing.
 Feedback is provided by other students and one-on-one instruction from the teacher.
 Specific skills are taught through direct instruction and applied to independent writing.
-Units of Studies concepts are used to supplement the program.

 Handwriting - Students learn and practice cursive handwriting using the Handwriting Without Tears program.